fr0gger/Awesome-GPT-Agents/README.md

 ## ChatGPT Plus Subscription Requirement for using _GPTS_

-As of `Sat Nov 11 13:02:12 UTC 2023` a **ChatGPT Plus subsription** is required for using GPT's as mentioned in [this article](https://www.theverge.com/2023/11/6/23948957/openai-chatgpt-gpt-custom-developer-platform), the [official documentation](https://openai.com/blog/introducing-gpts).
+As of `Sat Nov 11 13:02:12 UTC 2023` a **ChatGPT Plus subscription** is required for using GPT's as mentioned in [this article](https://www.theverge.com/2023/11/6/23948957/openai-chatgpt-gpt-custom-developer-platform), the [official documentation](https://openai.com/blog/introducing-gpts).

 ### Thanks!